AlgoMaster Logo

 Code

-The bottleneck here is sorting each string.
-For every string of length k, we do O(k log k) work just to produce a key.
-But since the input only contains lowercase English letters (26 possible characters), we could build the frequency count directly in O(k) time instead of sorting.
+Sorting is the bottleneck: every string costs O(k log k) to produce a key.
+Since the input only contains lowercase English letters, the next approach builds the key from a character count in O(k) time instead of sorting.

 Approach 2: Character Frequency Count (Optimal)